 A few years ago Russell Brand published a brutally authentic post on The Guardian called My Life Without Drugs.
-There’s a particular thing he said that I’ve never been able to shake from my memory and I’m fairly positive I know exactly why that is.
+There’s one thing he said that I’ve never been able to shake from my mind and I’m fairly positive I know exactly why that is.

-I don’t know about you, but I formulated an opinion on him and his character fairly quickly.
-But it didn’t take long for me to realize I was calling the kettle black.
+I don’t know about you, but I formulated an opinion on him and his character quickly.
+It didn’t take long for me to realize I was calling the kettle black.

 It’s easy to look at what he said at face value, but I’d be lying if I said I wasn’t the very least bit convicted.
 I struggle with a number of things, and my drug of choice isn’t the same as his — for me, it’s the internet.